 Because the need for donated organs is so critical, Jefferson is a member of the New England Program for Kidney Exchange (NEPKE), the Alliance for Paired Donation, and the Paired Donor Network, programs that match such donor-recipient pairs with other pairs so that two patients receive living kidneys.
 Learn more about living donor kidney transplants.

 For some patients with diabetes who are in kidney failure, a kidney and pancreas transplant is often an optimal treatment option.
 A majority of patients who receive a dual transplant benefit from restored quality of life – in many cases, no longer needing dialysis or insulin.
 For patients awaiting this dual transplant, the pancreas allocation determines the time to transplantation and this means that patients awaiting the dual pancreas/kidney transplant almost always will be transplanted sooner than patients awaiting a kidney alone.

 Patients in need of kidney and pancreas transplantation are well-advised to seek out the support of Jefferson.
 Located in Philadelphia, Jefferson's Kidney Transplant Program is in a geographic area that is served by the Gift of Life OPO.
 This OPO aggressively pursues pancreas procurement and has a higher rate of procurement of this organ than many other OPOs, enabling patients to receive this dual transplantation much more quickly than they could in other parts of the United States.
 Learn more about dual organ transplants.

 Kidney Transplantation for Patients with HIV

-At Jefferson, we are committed to providing transplant therapies to appropriate candidates.
+At Jefferson, we are committed to providing transplant options to appropriate candidates.
 We have developed protocols for HIV patients who need a kidney transplant.